KamiworksCat/djangotutorial-ubuntu/README.md

 4. 'makemigrations' command bascially create migrations for the changes made in the models.py <br>

 5. In 'TabularInline' mode, related objects are displayed in more compact and table-based format. <br>

+6. View is a type of web page in django app that serves a specific function and has a specific template. <br>

+7. In Django, web pages and other content are delivered by views.
+By examining the URL that is requested, Django will choose a view based on it. <br>